RUTVIK700/UberApp/README.md

 # 🚖 Uber Backend Spring Boot Application

 Welcome to the **Uber Backend Spring Boot Application**, a fully functional backend for an Uber-like ride-hailing service!
-This project implements features such as user authentication, ride request management, driver-rider matching, and real-time tracking with Spring Boot and PostGIS for geospatial data.
+This project implements features such as user authentication, ride request management, driver-rider matching, with Spring Boot and PostGIS for geospatial data.

 ---